 If the User has reached the set Target Level for any of those Skills, then they will receive a small pop-up notification (in the bottom right-corner of the screen), letting them know of this achievement.

-Note✨: Two points to note include the following...
+Note✨: Points to note, for Skills Review, include the following...

 If the Creator has removed Skills from the AI Guru, after the User has already completed a review, then the User won’t see the card at the beginning of the chat.
 It only remains if the card is the only one that hasn’t been interacted with yet, and no chat has been started - it cannot be disabled by the Creator.

-If the User gives a Level 5 review, for each of the Skills presented, then the Guru won't showcase it's listed feedback (as shown in the screenshot above).
+If the User gives a Level 5 review, for each of the Skills presented, then the Guru won't showcase it's listed feedback.

 Core Behaviours and Traits of the AI Guru